 Understanding sheet capacity ratings helps you choose the right stapler for your needs.
 Most electric staplers handle between 20 sheets and 50 sheets of standard 20lb paper.
 However, actual capacity varies with paper weight, humidity, and staple type.
 Always test with your specific paper types before committing to large projects.

 The 25 sheets rating represents a sweet spot for general office use.
 This capacity handles most documents comfortably while maintaining reliable performance.
 Heavy duty models that process 50 sheets or more require more powerful motors and robust construction.
-These industrial units cost more but justify the expense in high-volume environments.
+These industrial units cost more but justify the expense in high-volume environments, especially for organizations managing comprehensive filing systems.

 Flat Clinch Technology Benefits